Jersey City vs. Hoboken: Which neighborhood is for you?

 "We get a lot of first-time homebuyers who are tired of spending all that money on rent in Brooklyn Heights," Chilazi says.
 Though she's still seeing bidding wars, they don’t go as high as NYC or in hot spots like Montclair (so more like going $50,000 over ask rather than $500,000).

 [Editor's note: Brick’s Underground’s neighborhood vs. neighborhood series compares housing, lifestyle, and the “vibe” of two popular areas.
 Also in this series: Ditmas Park vs. Kensington, Astoria vs. Long Island City, Park Slope vs. Windsor Terrace, Tribeca vs. Battery Park City, and Washington Heights vs. Inwood.
 This article has been updated for 2022.
-A previous version was published in September.
-We are presenting it again as part of our winter Best of Brick week.]
+We are presenting it again as part of our summer edition of Best of Brick Week.]

 The two Jersey cities that New Yorkers are most familiar with, thanks to their proximity and easy access across the Hudson River, are Hoboken and Jersey City.